jmariscal-harana/dummy-problems/README.md

 > [!NOTE]
 > The `pets_baseline.ckpt` checkpoint can be downloaded from [Google Drive](https://drive.google.com/drive/folders/12ps_EMCZIZQETBm3mvWmZ7_Y4iw_uRms).
 To avoid code modifications, save the checkpoint under a newly created `weights/` folder.

+# Example 3: train a DQN to solve the cart pole problem
+This notebook uses code from https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html and https://github.com/pythonlessons/CartPole_reinforcement_learning to train a Deep Q-Network from scratch.